tizbid/Pytorch/README.md

 ## Pytorch

-#### This repo contains scripts about my NeuralNetwork knowlegde base using exclusively Pytorch framework.
+#### This repo contains introduction to Neural Network,using solely Pytorch framework .

-* Tutorials
-* Projects